mendix/docs/content/howto/extensibility/howto-connector-kit.md

 1. Run the build tool to download all the dependencies.
 2. Run the build tool to delete all the libraries in your *userlibs* folder.
-3. Download only the *.jar*s to be included in the published module.
+3. Download only the *.jar* files to be included in the published module.
 4. Export the module and upload it to the Mendix Marketplace.